CodeYourFuture/fieldtrip-js2-coworkers/courses/js2-coworkers/docs/sprint1/tasks/store-data.md

 ### Problem

-At the moment people data within the organisation is not stored in a well-organised way and members of the organisation do not have access to it.
+At the moment member data within the organisation is not stored in a well-organised way and members of the organisation do not have access to it.
 This makes it hard for members to do things like:

 - Find how who their colleagues are
 - Work out who to go to for help with particular problems